Emilia Romagna Culinary Tours in Bologna and Parma 2021-2022

 Bologna, Parma, Modena: the very names evoke thoughts of plump tortellini, aged Parmesan cheeses and flavorful balsamic vinegar.
 Journey to the birthplace of such culinary treasures as home-made stuffed pastas, ragù alla Bolognese meat sauce and more during your cooking school vacation to Emilia Romagna with The International Kitchen.
 Explore local villages, fresh food markets, and ancient Roman cultural sites in this rich region during your cooking holiday.
 Known by Italians as one of the country’s gastronomic heartlands, Emilia Romagna will delight you with its authentic atmosphere, rich lifestyle, and exceptional cuisine.

-Vacations in Emilia Romagna
+Emilia Romagna Cooking Tours

 Escape into the northern Italian countryside, where peacocks freely roam and medieval towns follow age-old farming and cooking traditions.
 The quaint town is home to the last castle on the Po river as well as a one-star Michelin restaurant, where you’ll be learning about cured meats and pastas from the King of Ham himself.

 FAQ about cooking holidays in Italy

 Where can I learn to cook in Italy?

 Tuscany, Umbria, Campania, Sicily, Emilia-Romagna, Piedmont, Lombardy, Lazio, Puglia, and the Veneto, are only a handful of the places where you can learn to cook in Italy.
 Italy’s 20 regions all offer amazing opportunities to learn regional and traditional Italian cuisine.
 Each region has its own pastas, sauces, main dishes and desserts, and you will learn to make them on our cooking courses in Italy.

 Which city has the best food in Italy?